zealbell/BubblingImageView/README.md

 BubblingImageView
 =============
-A beautiful ImageView that can take a great ton of...     (sh*t!!! u guessed right)
+A beautiful ImageView that can take a great ton of...        (sh*t!!!)

 ## Appearance